 Let’s talk turkey!
 As in these baked turkey sliders recipe.
-Have you ever tried the pull apart sliders?
+Have you ever tried the pull apart sliders recipes?
 They are perfect to feed a hungry crowd and you can make them with just about any combination of flavors you can dream up.
 Recently, I made this cheesy, baked Turkey Sliders Recipe and it was a HUGE hit!
-Finger food like these cheesy turkey sliders are perfect to feed party guests, and they make a fun and quick dinner any night of the week.
+Finger food like this cheesy turkey sliders recipe is perfect to feed party guests, and they make a fun and quick dinner any night of the week.

 Turkey Sliders Recipe Tips

 - To make our turkey sliders recipe, use a 13×9″ baking dish.
 24 party rolls should fit in there nicely.

-- My favorite party rolls are the Potato Rolls.
+- My favorite party rolls for any sliders recipe are the Potato Rolls.
 They come in a package of 24 and fit perfectly in my baking dish.
 They aren’t sliced, but it’s very easy to run a serrated knife through the center and slice all the buns in half at once.
+Perfect for sliders recipes.

 - After slicing the tops off the rolls, carefully set tops aside until ready to use, and lay the bottom halves of the rolls in a 13×9 casserole dish.

 - Have fun with your toppings.
-You can do a classic combo like this Turkey Sliders Recipe or my Baked Ham and Cheese Sliders or get creative with these cheesy Corned Beef Sliders using leftover corned beef from St. Paddy’s Day.
+You can do a classic combo like this Turkey Sliders Recipe or my Baked Ham and Cheese Sliders recipe or get creative with these cheesy Corned Beef Sliders recipe using leftover corned beef from St. Paddy’s Day.
 The possibilities are endless!
-Check out these Chicken Parmesan Sliders from my friend Michele at Flavor Mosaic.
+Check out these Chicken Parmesan Sliders recipe from my friend Michele at Flavor Mosaic.
 I’m drooling just looking at her pictures!
 Michele’s recipe uses chicken nuggets!
 How clever is that?!

 - Next you carefully place the top half of the buns on top of the filling, whip up your buttery mustard glaze and pour it on.
 For an even layer, use a pastry or BBQ brush to evenly spread the glaze on the buns.
-Once glazed, theses sammies are ready to go in the oven and bake for 15-20 minutes until toasty warm and the cheese is melted to ooey gooey deliciousness!
+Once glazed, this sliders recipe is ready to go in the oven and bake for 15-20 minutes until toasty warm and the cheese is melted to ooey gooey deliciousness!